nlib/tones/README.md

    This is my string
 ```

-## Create and Update transalations using user interface
+## Create and Update Translations Online

 You can find a CRUD interface to your translations at
 ```
    /tones
 ```
-Important: To protect your translations you need to add a password into your environment like so:
+**Important:** To protect your translations you need to add a password into your environment like so:

 ```
 TONES_PASSWORD='MY-PASSWORD'
 ```
 **If that environment variable is not set, your translations are open for everyone to edit!**

 ## Import / Export to CSV: